pmkruyen/dearscholar/readme.md

 2) set up a database (such as mysql) with the tables, columns, rows and cell content as specified above (under Configuration)
 3) write the required php scripts to let the app communicate with the database on your server.

-Generic php scripts that can be used with DearScholar will be included in this repro in the future.
-If you want to help developing these scripts, that is very much appreciated.
+A sample php script can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php), excluding the code lines required to upload the data to the server, which will be uploaded soon.

 ### Step 3: Experiment with DearScholar on your mobile device
 In order experiment with DearScholar on iOS and Android devices, the app should be build (compiled):